Karg3ths/RoboRally/README.md

 - The goal of the game is to get to the finish in the least turns.
 - All robots start at the "SPAWN" tile.
+- In each turn player can move one tile

 ## Tiles